 * Remember that you can combine keywords using the search limiters AND, OR, NOT.
 These will narrow or expand your search.

 * Use quotation marks around words that make a phrase.
 Search for "Native American" rather than Native American or Native AND American in a database.
 This will ensure that the database knows that you want the phrase "Native American" and not every article with the word Native and the word American in it!

 * Tailor your keywords to the database.
 Not all databases will pick up all keywords.
 Get your list of keywords and plug them into various databases to see whether or not they are useful for you in that database.
 If you go into a database with keywords and don't find anything, don't get discouraged.
 Take your words to a different database and see what you find there.

 * Remember also that spelling and word usage changes over time.
 A search for "Navajo" may miss articles that use the spelling "Navaho."
-Likewise, when searching for a term like "religion" consider using other words such as "cosmology", "ritual", "myth" -- these words may uncover some great material that you might miss by searching only for one term.
+Likewise, when searching for a term like "religion" consider using other words such as "cosmology," "ritual" or "myth."
+These words may uncover some great material that you would miss by searching only for one term.

 Use the Chat in the lower right corner of library webpages from 9am-5pm Monday-Thursday and 9am-1pm Friday.
 Submit questions using the Email a Librarian link outside of those hours.